snl-dakota/dakota-examples/official/gui/analysis_driver_tutorial/complete_ngw_driver/README.md

 ## Prerequisites

 Make sure Dakota's bin directory is available on your system path.
 For example, if you installed Dakota to `/home/dakota`, then `/home/dakota/bin` should be accessible on your system path.
 The bin directory contains the _dprepro_ pre-processing utility, which is used by _WorkflowDriver.iwf_.
+Additionally, the _dakota_ node in _RunDakota.iwf_ has no explicit path to Dakota set, which means the workflow will try to locate Dakota on your system path.

 ## Run in Dakota GUI